celine-14/second-portfolio/README.md

 ### Validator Testing

 - JavaScript
-  - No errors were returd when passing through the official [JSHint JavaScript Validator](https://jshint.com/)
+  - No errors were returned when passing through the official [JSHint JavaScript Validator](https://jshint.com/)
   - The following metrics were returned:
     - There are 11 functions in this file.
     - Function with the largest signature take 1 arguments, while the median is 0.